robang74/redfishos/forum/quick-start-guide.md

 * Settings:System → Connectivity:Mobile network:SIM# → Select network automatically:off

-This will bring you into a new page in which - after a while - all the mobile networks found will be visible and just some will be available.
+This will bring you to a new page on which - after a while - all the mobile networks found will be visible, and just some will be available.
 For example - if you are an `iliad italia` customer with 4G enabled - you will find `IT 88` and `IT 50`.
 You will also find that with 4G, you might not be able to register with `IT 88` but `IT 50` only.
-Select this one and then the next registration will take a reasonable time, even if not immediate.
+Select this one, and then the next registration will take a reasonable amount of time, even if not immediate.

 Another solution that might work in your case is the following.
 Imagine that you have the `SIM1` that is slow in registering with the mobile network.
-You can try putting the slower `SIM` into the slot #2 which means `SIM` exchange (1:faster, 2: slower) or you can skip the unlock `PIN` for the faster `SIM` and activate it after the slower one has completed the registration with the mobile network.
-Keep the faster for 2nd to register and possibly use the auto-search for the mobile network because in this way `ofono` will preferably keep the current operator schema as long as possible, even better if the faster SIM is in roaming.
+You can try putting the slower `SIM` into slot #2 which means `SIM` exchange (1:faster, 2: slower), or you can skip the unlock `PIN` for the faster `SIM` and activate it after the slower one has completed the registration with the mobile network.
+Keep the faster SIM for 2nd to register and possibly use the auto-search for the mobile network because in this way `ofono` will preferably keep the current operator schema as long as possible, even better if the faster SIM is roaming.

 <sup>________</sup>

 **data on IPv4 only**

-You might decide to limit your mobile data to use the `IPv4` .
+You might decide to limit your mobile data to using the `IPv4`.

 > :warning: **WARNING**
 >
 > **Every IPv4-only VPN leaks data over IPv6**
+>
-> This can be a good idea especially if you are using a free `VPN` service that tunnels the data over `IPv4` but leaks those over `IPv6` .
+> This can be a good idea, especially if you are using a free `VPN` service that tunnels the data over `IPv4` but leaks those over `IPv6` .

-To limit your mobile data over IPv4 proceed in this way:
+To limit your mobile data over IPv4, proceed in this way:

 * Settings:System → Connectivity:Mobile network:SIM# -> Data / MMS

-In the `Data` and `MMS` access points changed the protocol field from `dual` to `IP`.
+The `Data` and `MMS` access points changed the protocol field from `dual` to `IP`.

 > :exclamation: **TODO**
 >
-> <small>include the Linux kernel settings to disable `IPv6` for the whole system leveraging `/usr/lib/sysctl.d` configuration folder.
-Working in progress: testing.</small>
+> Include the Linux kernel settings to disable `IPv6` for the whole system, leveraging the `/usr/lib/sysctl.d` configuration folder.
+Working in progress: testing.

 ----

 ### POWER SAVING

-Section yet to do, in the meantime check these posts below:
+Section yet to be done; in the meantime, check out these posts below:

 * [Energy saving for Xperia 10 II and III](todo/energy-saving-for-xperia-10-ii-and-iii.md)